A lawyer and an intuitive old woman have a chance meeting in a Louisiana town.

 "Here, sign this sheet and print your name.
 It says you'll pay for the labor and the cost of the belt."

 I do not like his attitude.
 Don't like it at all.
 I didn't go through four years of law school at LSU to have some hairy mechanic shove stuff at me.
 A man needs to be well groomed at all times.
 The only reason I don't pick him apart is because he is a veteran.
 His rank and full name are on ample display in and out of the garage.
 Lots of framed photos of him and his buddies in some God awful war zone are leaning up against anything standing still.
 The one he seems most proud of hangs on the bathroom door just off the garage bay with him receiving the purple heart medal under a tent in the desert.
 He was still on crutches with his foot bandaged, but he stands at erect salute.
 The capital letters 'B' and 'OOM' are the only ones visible outside the photo frame on the door.
 Still though, Vet or no Vet, he needs to watch his sass around me.
 I have been known to stiff a vendor or two if I've been pissed off enough.

 The Louisiana summer sun is relentless.
 It's half past the noon hour and it feels like it's hovering directly over my head.
-It's so hot, it seems my shadow has taken refuge under my shoes.
+It's so hot, my shadow has the presence of mind to take refuge under my shoes.
 I stand in the middle of Dennard's lube and oil forecourt, not knowing what to do for the next precious million seconds of my eternity.
 The smell of aged petroleum evaporating from the cracked concrete irritates my sinuses and I can see how the heat shreds at the air just above the ground.
 I peek inside the tiny office to see if he has a cooler of drinks for customers.